abrennec/tbag_2021/04_audio_sound_synthesis/readme.md

 ---

-# Audio Synthesis -- Sound Synthesis and Algorithmic Sound Generation
+# Sound Synthesis -- Digital Sound Generation and Analysis

 ## Topics

+- Sound generation
+- Generators and snythesizers
+- Waveforms and their mathematical description
-- Additive synthesis
+- Additive and subtractive synthesis
-- Substractive synthesis
-- Generative audio
-- Audio analysis - at a glance
+- Audio analysis with FFT

 ## Learning Objectives